Glasnevin Cemetery, Dublin

 Booking – While walk‑in tickets are accepted, peak periods (especially summer weekends) can fill quickly.
 Advance booking via the official ticket page guarantees a spot on your preferred tour.

-Glasnevin Cemetery Museum offers a rare blend of solemn remembrance, vibrant storytelling and breathtaking views.
+Glasnevin Cemetery Museum offers a rare blend of solemn remembrance, vibrant storytelling and panoramic views.
 Whether you are tracing family roots, seeking insight into Ireland’s turbulent past, or simply enjoying a peaceful stroll among historic monuments, the site provides a richly layered experience that resonates long after you leave the grounds.